(Editor’s note: We first posted this during the record drought year of 2018. It’s updated here with additional information.)

 This is the kind of thing you never anticipate as an expat, but with climate change comes threats to humans and even to our pets.
-This morning, our neighbor here in Leenderstrijp, south of Eindhoven, told us one of her dogs just died, and another is probably not going to make it.
+In 2018, our neighbor had one of her dogs die, with others seriously ill.

-Our friend said her veterinarian told her the dogs – both Jack Russel Terriers so popular in our area – contracted Leptospirosis after drinking water contaminated with rat urine.
-The vet told her that during droughts and heatwaves – the Netherlands where we live is in the midst of the worst drought since 1976 – rats and other animals have to look for alternative water sources, including your pet’s water bowl.
+Our friend said her veterinarian told her the dogs – Jack Russel Terriers so popular in our area – contracted Leptospirosis after drinking water contaminated with rat urine.
+The vet told her that during droughts and heatwaves, rats and other animals have to look for alternative water sources, including your pet’s water bowl.

 Ironically, Leptospirosis is more of an issue in tropical and subtropical regions prone to flooding, and outbreaks usually occur after hurricanes and typhoons.
 In Europe, Leptospirosis occurs mainly in the Mediterranean and East European regions, according to the European Centre for Disease Prevention and Control.

 But rising temperatures around the world benefit many bacterial diseases because, apparently, there’s a correlation between a warming climate and the severity of Leptospirosis outbreaks.
 Which makes sense when you think about it.
 For millennia, the Netherlands has been famously wet and cool all year round.
-Or as I say, the typical Dutch day is 50 degrees Fahrenheit (10 degrees Centigrade) and cloudy, all year round.
-Now, we’ve experienced two summers in a row with temperatures well over 30 degrees Centigrade and prolonged dry spells.
+Or as I like to say, the typical Dutch day is 50 degrees Fahrenheit (10 degrees Centigrade) and cloudy, all year round.
+Now, we’ve experienced three summers in a row with temperatures at or above 30 degrees Centigrade, with prolonged dry spells.